Swetha-1730/Credit_Card_Financial_Analysis/README.md

 - **Delinquency Rate**: 6.06%

 ## **Power BI Dashboard Features**
+- **Dynamic Dashboard**: Created a dynamic Power BI dashboard using advanced **DAX functions** for calculated columns and measures, providing in-depth analysis and reporting of financial metrics and KPIs.
 - **Revenue & Interest Tracking**: Real-time tracking of total revenue and interest earned from credit card customers.
 - **Transaction Breakdown**: Analysis of transaction amounts by card type and customer demographics.
 - **Customer Insights**: Revenue breakdown by gender, highlighting trends and behaviors.
 - **Geographical Performance**: Revenue contribution from top-performing states (TX, NY, and CA).
 - **Activation & Delinquency**: Monitoring of card activation rates and delinquency to identify areas for improvement.

----

-This dashboard offers actionable insights into credit card operations, allowing stakeholders to make informed decisions on customer management, revenue growth, and delinquency reduction strategies.
+This dashboard offers actionable insights into credit card operations, leveraging **advanced DAX functions** for dynamic reporting and analysis, enabling stakeholders to make informed decisions on customer management, revenue growth, and delinquency reduction strategies.